WebAssembly/tool-conventions/Linking.md

 is stored in a custom ["linking"](#linking-metadata-section) section and zero or more relocation sections whose names begin with "reloc.".
 For each section that requires relocation a "reloc" section will be present in the wasm file.
-By convention the reloc section names end with name of the section that they refer
+By convention the reloc section names end with the name of the section that they refer
 to: e.g. "reloc.CODE" for code section relocations.
 However everything after the period is ignored and the specific target section is encoded in the reloc section itself.